Cariboo Regional District: Demographics

-Note: Totals greater than 100% due to multiple origin responses.

 Rural Representative Elections

 Electoral directors

 Twelve electoral area directors and four municipal directors govern the affairs of the Cariboo Regional District.
 The electoral area directors are elected by area voters, and municipal directors are appointed by their municipal council.
 All directors serve for a four-year term.

 Electoral areas

 Regional District Electoral Areas are A, B, C, D, E, F, G, H, I, J, K and L.

 Electoral areas have no administrative or governmental significance; they are used only to elect rural representatives to regional district boards.